tobias-raski/GOT-Trip-Planner/README.md

 GOT-Trip-Planner
 ================

-A transit application for public transportation in Gothenburg.
+A menubar OS X application that provides transit information for public transportations in Gothenburg.